ExclamationLabs/connector-base/README.md

 ## Developer Guide

+Also see the (Javadocs for Connector Base Framework)[https://exclamationlabs.github.io/connector-base/]

 The Base Connector consists of many interfaces and abstract base classes and is focused on providing reusability as well as customization opportunities.
 We use the term 'destination system' to describe any kind of a backend system or storage location that can hold user and group information.